This venture capital leader proves that the best things can come in small packages.

 The firm provides a partner-led service for clients across a wide range of commercial practice areas and sectors, with a particular focus on owner-managed businesses and investors into those enterprises.
 It operates at a level which is often only matched by firms several times larger, deploying specialist teams of lawyers who work at the highest levels of competence in each of its core practice areas.

-Every participant in the summer vacation scheme will work in the office for one week between June and July and will typically attend with two other participants.
-Anyone ready to start a training contract in the following calendar year is eligible to apply, with applications to be made by 31 March each year.
+MH usually hires its trainee solicitors exclusively from its summer vacation scheme.
+Every participant in the summer vacation scheme will work in the office for one week between June and July and will typically attend with three other participants.
+Anyone ready to start a training contract in the following calendar year is eligible to apply, with applications to be made by 31 January each year.

 This Firm's Rankings in

-UK Guide, 2019
+UK Guide, 2023

-- Corporate/M&A: Lower Mid-Market (Band 2)
+- Corporate/M&A: £10-100 million (Band 2)